 - The proliferation of new platforms does not mean more providers of the same service.
 When the first platform – Zopa, launched in 2005, it offered exclusively consumer loans based on a “traditional” P2P lending model.
 Since then, marketplace lending platforms have expanded their product offerings, from student loans to litigation financing to even funding shipbuilding ventures.
 Platforms have experimented with their business models, such as aggregating loan offerings from brokers (resale lending) or originating loans themselves (balance sheet lending).

-Business and property lending are gaining ground.
+Business and property lending is gaining ground.

 Regulation is becoming a key issue.